cornerstonejs/dicomParser/README.md

 * Has unit tests
 * Code is easy to understand

 Curious why these are important to me?
-Read about my opinions in the Soapbox section at the bottom of this page.
+Read more about this in the Soapbox section at the bottom of this page.

 Backlog
 ------------